Chemo Experts, the easiest way to learn about cancer treatment+ChemoExperts Affiliate

 Treatment Name: Aprepitant (Emend®)

-Aprepitant (Emend®) is a Supportive Care Therapy for Nausea and Vomiting
+Aprepitant (Emend®) is a Supportive Care Therapy to prevent Nausea and Vomiting

 How does oral aprepitant (Emend®) work?